polterguy/polterguy.github.io/dashboard/sql-studio/index.md

 ## SQL Studio features

-The _"Safe mode"_ checkbox prevents you from selecting more than 200 rows from your database.
+The _"Safe mode"_ checkbox prevents you from selecting more than 200 records from your database.
-If you need to select more rows you must click this checkbox _off_.
+If you need to select more records you must click this checkbox _off_.
 However, if you return thousands of records with some SQL statement, your server might become unresponsive, and/or you may end up exhausting your server's memory.

 You can save your frequently used SQL statements as _"snippets"_ similarly to how you can save frequently used Hyperlambda in the [Hyperlambda Playground](/dashboard/hyperlambda-playground/) component.
-This allows you to store frequently used SQL snippets for later, creating a library of snippets you can tap into later as you need to execute the same SQL over again.
+This allows you to store frequently used SQL snippets for later, creating a library of snippets you can tap into later as you need to execute the same SQL later.

 SQL Studio also provides you with autocomplete on both your tables and columns in your tables.
 This typically works best of you write SQL statements where your tables are aliased, and you write the alias of your table, followed by a dot (.), for then to trigger autocomplete.
-To launch autocomplete click FN+COMMAND+SPACE on a Mac, or CRTL+SPACE on Windows.
+To launch autocomplete click FN+CONTROL+SPACE on a Mac, or CTRL+SPACE on Windows.

 In addition, you can import SQL statements from your local development machine by clicking the _"Import"_ button, which will bring up a browse for file dialogue, allowing you to import some SQL file from your local